-Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? drains or reservoirs).
+Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? residential); where they can be affected by sources of flooding other than rivers and sea (e.g. surface water, drains or reservoirs).
 All new built development within Flood Zones 2 and 3 (including residential developments).
-14. Flues & Ventilation extraction details Warrington Local Plan Core Strategy July 2014 Policy QE6 - Environment and Amenity Protection Warrington Environmental Protection SPD May 2013 All applications relating to the sale or preparation of cooked food, launderettes and other uses where air conditioning or extraction equipment is required.
+Flood Zone maps are available here.
+16. Flues & Ventilation extraction details Warrington Local Plan 2021/22-2038/39 Policy ENV8 - Environmental and Amenity Protection Warrington Environmental Protection SPD May 2013 All applications relating to the sale or preparation of cooked food, launderettes and other uses where air conditioning or extraction equipment is required.
 The submitted plans should include details of the external appearance and written details outlining the technical specification of the proposed plant.
 The technical specifications shall include:- A schematic of the proposed ducting showing the location of all components (fans, filters, silencers, etc.) The noise levels generated by the fan in decibels (dB) at a specified distance (i.e. 1.0m / 3,0m / etc.) Details of the means of mounting the ducting to the structure including details of all anti-vibration measures proposed Location, design and appearance of external flues An assessment of the potential for smoke, grease and odour from commercial kitchen extracts The location and specifications of any smoke, grease or odour abatement systems and a schedule of maintenance for those abatement systems.
-15. Heritage Assessment Warrington Local Plan Core Strategy July 2014 Policy QE8 - Historic Environment National Planning Policy Framework Development proposals on sites which include or are considered to have the potential to include Heritage Assets, including assets comprising archaeological interest.
-Relates to designated and It should include a schedule of works to the heritage asset(s); an analysis of the significance of the archaeology, history and character of the building/structure, the principles of and justification for the proposed works and their impact on the special character of the heritage asset, its setting and the setting of adjacent heritage assets may be required.
-The scope and degree of detail necessary in the written
+17. Green Belt Mitigation Scheme National Planning Policy Framework Inappropriate development in the Green A scheme of compensatory improvements or details of a financial contribution to support the environmental quality and accessibility of land remaining in the Green Belt.